Standard Model Theory for the FCC-ee Tera-Z stage: Direct calculation of multiloop integrals in with the four-dimensional regularization/renormalization approach (FDR)

-{\bf Author: Roberto Pittau {[pittau@ugr.es]}} In view of the increasing complexity of the perturbative calculations needed to cope with the precision requirements of the future FCC-ee experiments, it is appropriate to investigate new methods to compute radiative corrections.
-Here we report on the main features of the FDR \cite{Pittau:2012zd} approach to multi-loop calculus in the presence of UV and IR divergences.
+{\bf Author: Roberto Pittau} {~~[pittau@ugr.es]} In view of the increasing complexity of the perturbative calculations needed to cope with the precision requirements of future FCC-ee experiments, it is appropriate to investigate new methods for computing radiative corrections.
+Here, we report on the main features of the FDR \cite{Pittau:2012zd} approach to multiloop calculus in the presence of UV and IR divergences.

 In FDR, the UV subtraction is embedded in a new definition of the loop integration, allowing one to compute renormalized Green's functions directly in four dimensions.
-Note that this differs from other four-dimensional techniques \cite{Sborlini:2016gbr,Seth:2016hmv}, where Dimensional Regularization (DReg \cite{tHooft:1972tcz}) is implicitly assumed.
+Note that this differs from other four-dimensional techniques \cite{Sborlini:2016gbr,Seth:2016hmv}, where dimensional regularization (DReg \cite{tHooft:1972tcz}) is implicitly assumed.

-The advantage of working in four dimensions is expected to lead to considerable simplifications, especially in connection with numerical techniques.
-In addition, this approach is attractive also in supersymmetric calculations, where the fermionic and bosonic sectors must share the same number of degrees of freedom.
+The advantage of working in four dimensions is that it is expected to lead to considerable simplification, especially in connection with numerical techniques.
+In addition, this approach is also attractive in supersymmetric calculations, where the fermionic and bosonic sectors must share the same number of degrees of freedom.